BanForFun/react-select-table/docs/core.md

 **Attention**: In most cases, passing the [`name`](#name-string) prop is enough.

 If you have two (or more) tables that you want controlling a common reducer, you can set this property to the namespace you passed to [`createTable`](#reducer).
-Then you can set the table components' `name` props to unique values (making react shut up about duplicate keys), but the actions dispatched will be of the same type for all tables sharing the namespace.
+Then you can set the table components' `name` props to unique values, but the actions dispatched will be of the same type for all tables sharing the namespace.

 #### `className` *string*